oscprv/checkURL/README.md

 Simple, privacy focused chromium-based extension that converts URLs to uppercase and unshorten URLs.

-This extension works by performing URL checks without actually loading the webpage fully.
+This extension works by performing URL checks without actually fully loading the webpage.

 ## Why?